Fedir Bohatyrchuk: High school, family, medical education, and military service

 Bohatyrchuk completed his high school studies in 1912.
 He entered the University of Kiev (now University of Kyiv) that year to study medicine, and served in the Russian military, medical corps, during World War I.

-He had married Olga Zykina (1892–1990) by 1915; the couple had one daughter, Dr. Tamara Jeletzky (1917–1998).
+Bohatyrchuk had married Olga Zykina (1892–1990) by 1915; the couple had one daughter, Dr. Tamara Jeletzky (1917–1998).

-He eventually graduated as a professional radiologist, which at that time was an emerging specialty; he completed his habilitation in 1940.
+Bohatyrchuk eventually graduated as a professional radiologist, which at that time was an emerging specialty; he completed his habilitation in 1940.

-During the Russian Civil War, 1917–1922, he was employed by a military hospital, and was a professor of anatomy at the Institute of Physical Education and Sport in Kiev.
+During the Russian Civil War, 1917–1922, Bohatyrchuk was employed by a military hospital, and was a professor of anatomy at the Institute of Physical Education and Sport in Kiev.

 Collaboration with the anti-communist Russian forces during World War II

 As a radiologist, Bohatyrchuk was seconded to a German medical research facility when Kiev fell to the Wehrmacht in September 1941.

+He served on Kiev City Council during the war.

 During World War II, he was a head of the Ukrainian Red Cross, and of the Institute of Experimental Medicine.
-While working with the Red Cross, Bohatyrchuk did a lot to help the Soviet prisoners of war kept in the German camps in extremely harsh conditions.
-These activities irritated the Germans, and in February 1942 Bohatyrchuk was arrested and spent about a month in a Gestapo detention centre in Kiev.
+While working with the Red Cross, Bohatyrchuk did much to help the Soviet prisoners of war kept in the German camps in extremely harsh conditions.
+These activities irritated the Germans, and in February 1942 Bohatyrchuk was arrested and spent about one month in a Gestapo detention centre in Kiev.
 There also exists information that, while working at the Institute of Experimental Medicine, Bohatyrchuk provided a cover to a Jewish female employee (a sister of the Kiev master Boris Ratner), thereby saving her from execution or deportation to a concentration camp.

-At a later stage of the war, Bohatyrchuk signed the Prague Manifesto, and became viewed by the Soviet authorities as a Nazi collaborator.
 When the Soviet forces counterattacked and moved into Kiev, Bohatyrchuk, together with his family, migrated to Kraków, then to Prague, in 1944.
 There he joined the Committee for the Liberation of the Peoples of Russia, an anti-communist, collaborationist militia headed by the Russian general Andrey Vlasov.
+Bohatyrchuk signed the Prague Manifesto, and became viewed by the Soviet authorities as a Nazi collaborator.
 Bohatyrchuk was also the leader of the Ukrainian National Council (Ukrainśka Narodna Rada).

 As a result of these activities, which were viewed by the Soviets as treason, Bohatyrchuk became the number one "persona non-grata" in Soviet chess until the defection of Viktor Korchnoi in 1976.
 The Soviets removed many of his games from their official records, but many of them were later reclaimed using outside sources.